HomeArt10 Most Influential Painters in Western Painting

 Portrait of Raphael.

-This Italian painter is considered the originator of the High Renaissance.
-Raphael is famous for his series of paintings “Madonnas.”
-He died when he was just 37-years-old but he had achieved a lot as a painter and architect by then.
-He is famous for his clarity in forms and the ease of his compositions.
+This Italian painter is regarded as the originator of the High Renaissance.
+Raphael is famous for his series of “Madonnas.”
+He died at just 37, but by then he had achieved a great deal as a painter and architect.
+He is known for the clarity of his forms and the ease of his compositions.

-He is considered a master of his period.
-Most of his works are exhibited at the Vatican Palace.
-He has been compared to Michelangelo and Leonardo da Vinci but his character was quite different from these two artists.
+He is considered a master of his time.
+Most of his works hang in the Vatican Palace.
+He has been compared to Michelangelo and Leonardo da Vinci, though his character was quite different from theirs.

-After his death, his Mannerism style influenced various Italian painting techniques before the shift to the Baroque period.
-Raphael is celebrated because of the harmony and balance of his compositions and this is evident in his portraits, “Madonnas”, and frescoes.
+After his death, his Mannerist style shaped various Italian painting techniques before the shift to the Baroque period.
+Raphael is admired for the harmony and balance of his compositions, seen in his portraits, “Madonnas”, and frescoes.

 10. Joseph Mallord William Turner